-In my old life, I would have thought it hilarious if I’d known that I would become a Christian.
+In my old life, I would have thought it hilarious if I’d known that I would become a believer.
 But it’s without doubt, the best thing that’s happened to me in my life.
 The best thing being Jesus.

 I used to love to party.
 I smoked, drank, danced and suchlike.
 It was fun, at times.
 But it didn’t bring me a lot of joy.
-Joy being a more whole happiness – from inside out.
+Joy being a more whole happiness – inside out.
 Not dependent on situation, friends and nightclubs, but just in my being.

 I left a fairly decent newspaper career in my mid-twenties, to try to do something more caring.
 I worked in mental health for a while.
 But dropping the gear from the frenetic and boozy world of journalism to the chaotic and humble acute mental health ward prompted a lot of thinking.
 Why did this suffering go on, and what is the answer to it?

 I had a kind of itch inside.
 I knew I needed something spiritual, but didn’t know what it was.
 I started exploring various different kinds of faith.
 Buddhism, paganism, Islam… Christianity would have been the last on my list, because it seemed to be a bit uncool.
-Really, there was a bit of social stigma about it – a prejudice – that is very prevalent in the liberal left world in which I had inhabited.
+Really, there was a bit of social stigma about it – a prejudice – that is very prevalent in the liberal left world in which I had lived.
 But hey, I like to swim against the tide.
 Often that’s how you get to the truth.

 When I first started going to church, and reading the gospels, I knew that there was something about Jesus that I wanted.
 I started seeking, and asking, and knocking.
 And as Jesus promised, I found.
 And what I was looking for was love – and the love of our Creator.

 You can’t really describe spiritual experiences, you have to know it for yourself.
-But all I can say is that my worldview changed into one where love was the real meaning behind the universe, and the source of it all was God.
+But all I can say is that my worldview changed to one where love was the real meaning behind the universe, and the source of it all was God.
 Jesus is the visible image of God – how we can understand God and his love for us.

 That’s the problem with the world – there’s not enough love.
 And that’s because we’ve shut ourselves off from the source of that love.
 That’s the answer I’d been seeking.